fenago/deep-learning-time-series-forecasting/chapter_11/Lab8.md

 Note, you may have to install Joblib: `pip install joblib`

-That’s it.
+That' s it.
 We can also provide a non-parallel version of evaluating all model configurations in case we want to debug something.

 ```